valorbreak/dropkick/README.md

-# Sitgo
+# Dropkick
-A highly opinionated web framework
+A highly opinionated Content Management System

 # Goals
 - Separation of concerns between front-end and business logic
-- Sinatra based framework
+- Using Sinatra based framework